 All eligible grade 11 public-school students take the PSAE.
 Students with disabilities have the option of taking the PSAE under conditions that accommodate their individual disabilities.
 Students whose Individualized Education Programs (IEPs) identify the PSAE as being inappropriate for them, even with accommodations, are required to take the state's alternate assessment.
-Students with limited English proficiency (LEP) must take the PSAE, except for students who have been in state-approved bilingual education programs for less than three cumulative academic years and whose lack of English as determined by an English language proficiency test would keep them from understanding the PSAE test questions.
+All students with limited English proficiency (LEP) must take the PSAE.
+Students who have been in a state-approved Transitional Bilingual Education (TEP) program or Transitional Program of Instruction (TPI) for five or fewer years are eligible to test under State-Allowed Accommodations (see p.
+3).

-In April 2007, the PSAE was administered in Illinois in grade 11.
-Table 1.2 presents the demographic characteristics of the grade 11 students tested in 2007.
+In April 2008, the PSAE was administered in Illinois in grade 11.
+Table 1.2 presents the demographic characteristics of the grade 11 students tested in 2008.

-Table 1.2: Demographic characteristics of grade 11 students taking the spring 2007 PSAE (Reported as percentages)
+Table 1.2: Demographic Characteristics of Grade 11 Students Taking the Spring 2008 PSAE (Reported as Percentages)

 Gender Percent

 Female 51

 Male 49

 No response 0

 Race/Ethnicity

+American Indian or Alaskan Native <1

+Asian American or Pacific Islander 4

 African American/Black 16

-Caucasian American/White 65

-American Indian/Alaskan Native <1

-Hispanic (non-black) 13
+Hispanic (non-black) 15

-Asian American/Pacific Islander 4
+Caucasian American/White 63

-Multiracial/Ethnic 1
+Multiracial/Ethnic 2

 No response <1